NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Iron Cudgel.md

 **Bulk** 0; **Size** med
 **Usage** affixed-to-weapon

+**Usage** affixed to a melee weapon

+**Activate** `pf2:1` (manipulate)

+* * *

-This miniature iron cudgel is typically affixed to a weapon by an iron chain.
-When you activate the cudgel, you use Brutal Finish, as the fighter feat.
+This miniature club is typically affixed to a weapon by an iron chain.
+When you activate the cudgel, you use [[Feats/Brutal Finish|Brutal Finish]], as the fighter feat.
 You must meet the normal requirements, including those of the press trait.

-If you have the Brutal Finish feat, add two additional weapon damage dice on a success or a failure.
+If you have the Brutal Finish feat, add an additional weapon damage die on a success or a failure to the normal results.

-**Usage** affixed to a weapon

-**Activate** `pf2:1` Brutal Finish

-**Requirements** You are a master with the affixed weapon

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*